-B. Self-Regulatory Organization's Statement on Burden on Competition
+B. Self-Regulatory Organization's Statement on Burden on Competition amended.

-NASD does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.
+NASD does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as

-C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received From Members, Participants, or Others
+C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others

 The proposed rule change was published for comment in NASD Notice to Members 04-83 (November 2004).
-Twenty comment letters were received in response to the Notice.7 Of the twenty comment letters received, twelve were in favor of the proposed rule change, seven were opposed, and one expressed no opinion.
+Twenty comments were received in response to the Notice.
+A copy of the Notice to Members is attached as Exhibit 2.
+Also attached under Exhibit 2 are copies of the comment letters received in response to the Notice.
+Of the twenty comment letters received, twelve were in favor of the proposed rule change, seven were opposed, and one expressed no opinion.

-In Notice to Members 04-83, NASD solicited comment on whether to propose a new rule that would require disclosures and procedures in connection with conflicts of interest when members provide fairness opinions in corporate control transactions.
-Although Notice to Members 04-83 did not contain specific rule text, it proposed the following:
+In Notice to Members 04-83, NASD solicited comment on whether to propose a new rule that would require disclosures and procedures in connection with conflicts of interest